samuelgomeslima/aibarber/docs/DEPLOYMENT.md

 ## 3. Secure Configuration

 - `OPENAI_API_KEY` **must never be committed to the repository.** Store it as an application setting in Azure.
-- The function expects requests to include an `x-api-key` header that matches `IMAGE_API_TOKEN`.
+- The image generation function expects requests to include an `x-api-key` header that matches `IMAGE_API_TOKEN`.
 This allows you to control who can call the API while keeping the function itself anonymous for SWA routing.
 - Rotate keys regularly and remove unused secrets from Azure.

 ## 4. Azure Resources